Vincentb55/Vincent_Barone_Projects/README.md

 This Repository contains some projects I have worked on as a student and for my own curiousity.

-Exployee Attrition Classification Model: This model classifies whether an employee will stay or leave at a company
+Employee Attrition Classification Model: This model classifies whether an employee will stay or leave at a company

 Max Fried: This is folder uncovers, my python predictive model on the New York Yankees pitcher Max Fried, trying to predict what pitch he will throw in certain scenarios.